h00zf1sh/basic-react-bootstrap/README.md

 # Basic React Bootstrap Structure
-Tried to create a minimal set up for a React Bootstrap application which uses a module format
+Tried to create a minimal set up for a React Bootstrap application which uses a Browserify CommonJS module structure....which is nice.

 Do an: